 Where does vetiver grow?
 Vetiver is native to India, Sri Lanka and Indonesia but is also cultivated in areas such as Japan, South America and the Philippines.
 The significant locations that produce the oil are Java, reunion and Haiti – Haitian Vetiver is the essential oil used in Czech & Speake’s Vétiver Vert.

 Unlike Cedarwood, Vetiver is a cool fragrance due to its earthy, damp origins, but at the same time it is luscious, sweet and full.
 This makes it suited to the cooler seasons, where intensity is desired to survive in the cold, inhospitable climate.

 Sandalwood is a widely used scent due to its versatility and ability to blend extremely well with a variety of different notes.
-The scented oil is a valuable ingredient, extracted from trees in the genus Santalum.
+The mysterious scented oil is a valuable ingredient, extracted from trees in the genus Santalum.
 Its aroma is creamy, rich and sensual, which is perhaps why it is so addictive to inhale.
-In the past, sandalwood was significantly sourced from India due to the products fine quality, but overtime it has been over-harvested; Australian sandalwood is now a preferred choice, where a quota system ensures that the trees are not.
+In the past, sandalwood was significantly sourced from India due to the wood’s fine quality, but overtime it has been over-harvested; Australian sandalwood is now a preferred choice, where a quota system ensures that the trees are not.

 What does sandalwood smell like?
 The fragrance is balsamic, rich and sweet with a delicate nod to wood.
 The smell is exotic, so it is often associated with oriental scents.

 The aroma is subtler than cedarwood, but has a unique depth and ability to linger and last, acting as an excellent fixative for other notes.
 This staying power is useful in cool weather.